randomstring/FRC-Programming-Curriculum/Lessons/00-Lesson.md

       school has sets of classroom laptops we could use for this purpose.

     WARNING: We haven't actually tried this yet!

     <https://www.chiefdelphi.com/t/portable-vscode-install/356115>

--   students will be provided with instructions on how to install all the needed software.
--   YouTube Videos
--   GOALS:
-    -   FRC utilities installed
-    -   VS Code installed
-    -   GitHub account
-    -   clone Robot code
-    -   build Robot code
-    -   run driver station